boucadair/rfc3535-20years-later/draft-boucadair-nmop-rfc3535-20years-later.md

 is no programmatic approach to ensure lossless mappings.

 NEW-OPS-REQ-LOSSLESS:
 : Consider programmatic approaches to ensure lossless mappings between service/network/device data models.
+Means to detect, characterize, and expose loss may be considered.
+Note that lossless mapping is a enabler for support of deterministic verification, auditing, and tracing back along layers/models.

 ## (In)Consistent Data Structures in Network Protocols for Data Export {#sec-con}